ng-web-apis/canvas/README.md

 #### Example

-Combining properties and method directive can be examine on the following example.
+Combining properties and method directive can be examined on the following example.
 Consider drawing two rectangles with native commands:

 ```javascript